Apply for refund of HECS-HELP, FEE-HELP or VET Student Loan

-- remission (removal) of your HECS-HELP or FEE-HELP debt for a course, and/or
+- remission (removal) of your HECS-HELP, FEE-HELP or VET Student Loan debt for a course, and/or

 - circumstances outside your control prevented you from passing the course, and

 - the circumstances arose or their full impact became apparent on or after the course census date, so you weren’t able to withdraw before the census date, and

 - the circumstances made it impracticable for you to complete the requirements of the course and you hadn’t already clearly failed the course at the time the circumstances arose.

 How to apply for remission of debt or a refund

 - Complete the application for remission (removal) of debt in special circumstances form.
 This form can be printed and filled out if you do not wish to complete it electronically.

 2. Attach independent supporting documents to confirm the circumstances and the dates they arose and/or intensified: see the form for suggestions about the type of evidence you’ll need to provide.